ianwhite/dnsimple-letsencrypt/README.md

 It is not necessary to install certbot, as we use the docker images for these

-These script only obtain the certificates, and do not configure your webserver.
+These scripts only obtain the certificates, and do not configure your webserver.

 ## Requirements